 Local Government Liaisons are appointed throughout the section and responsible for monitoring proposals and actions by local government bodies which may affect Amateur Radio.
 They work with the local PIO to alert area amateurs to problems and opportunities involving local government agencies, and coordinate local responses.
 We have a need for LGLs in most local areas throughout the section.
 Requires full ARRL membership.

-Public Information Officer (PIOs)
+Public Information Officers (PIOs)

 Public Information Officers provide local "grassroots" public relations.
 They give regular and frequent information about amateur services to the public via the local media, school programs, presentations to civic groups, exhibits and demonstrations.
 They also promote the distribution and airing of ARRL public service announcements and other audiovisual material, and public awareness of club recruiting and training activities.
 We have a need for PIOs in most local areas throughout the section.
 Requires full ARRL membership.
 A professional public relations, journalism experience, or background in dealing with the public media is preferred but not required.